- React

 In package.json define some scripts, with pre and post hooks, to:

-3. webpack based on production config (cleaning and running unit tests before, and spooling up the fake API and serving the freshly bundled files in a small web server http-server)
+rimrafis a cross platformrm -rf) - webpack based on production config (cleaning and running unit tests before, and spooling up the fake API and serving the freshly bundled files in a small web server

 "scripts": {